moumouh206/Rendez-Doc/README.md

 # Rendez-Doc
 this app is for doctors , it helps users to get to the nearest doctors in town

-Project created for autolearning where I try to apply the new **Material Design** and Android good practices to develop a **Doctors Annuaire (Rendez-Docs)** application using a mocked list of **doctors list** as the domain of the application.
+Project created for autolearning where I try to apply the new **Material Design** and Android good practices to develop a **Doctors directory (Rendez-Docs)** application using a mocked list of **doctors list** as the domain of the application.

 Motivation
 ----